On the multi-stage shortest path problem under distributional uncertainty: Computational experiments

-Naturally, the solution times increase in both $h$ and $r$, while the average relative gaps (\ref{eq: relative gap 1}) and~(\ref{eq: relative gap 2}) tend to decrease.
-The intuition behind these results is that the size of the MIP reformulation (\ref{MIP reformulation}) increases as a function of $h$ and $r$, while the role of each particular constraint in $\mathcal{L}$ becomes less pronounced for networks of a larger size.

-Another interesting observation is that the average relative gap (\ref{eq: relative gap 1}) tends to zero faster with the increase of $r$ rather than $h$.
-In this regard, we recall that the auxiliary distributional constraints are, in fact, associated with random nodes in the network.
-Hence, if the number of auxiliary constraints, $|\mathcal{L}|$, is fixed, then the larger $r$, the less constraints are potentially met by the user while traversing through the network.
-Meanwhile, the increase of the number of layers, $h$, does not result in such a scattering of the auxiliary constraints among different paths.
+We make the following observations: \begin{itemize} \item The solution times increase in both $h$ and $r$, while the average relative gaps (\ref{eq: relative gap 1}) and~(\ref{eq: relative gap 2}) tend to decrease.
+Indeed, the size of the MIP reformulation (\ref{MIP reformulation}) increases as a function of $h$ and $r$, while the role of each particular constraint in $\mathcal{L}$ becomes less pronounced for networks of a larger size. \item The average relative gap (\ref{eq: relative gap 1}) tends to zero faster with the increase of $r$ rather than $h$.
+In this regard, we note that the larger $r$, the less constraints are potentially met by the user while traversing through the network. \end{itemize}

-\textbf{Summary.} In our computational experiments we attempt to address the research questions \textbf{Q1} and \textbf{Q2} described in Section \ref{subsec: links to the one-stage formulation}.
-It turns out that the user may often gain some profit by leveraging dynamic decisions instead of the static ones.
-However the magnitude of this profit depends on the size of the graph, the form of initial ambiguity set as well as the parameters of the constraint verification procedure.
-Admittedly, the primarily application of our approach is to the networks of a relatively small size, in which solutions with a sufficiently high quality can be derived within a reasonable time.
+\textbf{Summary.} It turns out that the user may often gain some profit by leveraging dynamic decisions instead of static ones.
+However, the magnitude of this profit depends on the size of the graph, the form of initial ambiguity set as well as the parameters of the constraint verification procedure.
+Admittedly, the primary application of our approach is to the networks of a relatively small size, in which solutions with a sufficiently high quality can be derived within a reasonable time.
 It can be also argued that most of existing solution approaches to multi-stage problems with binary recourse decisions can only be applied to instances of a moderate size; see, e.g., the studies in \cite{Bertsimas2016, Bertsimas2015, Postek2016} and the references therein.